-But it doesn't mean that someone sees the world in black and white.
+It doesn't mean that someone sees the world in black and

 It's technically labeled as Red-Green color blindness, which means the world is seen in shades of yellow.

 The cones in your eyes (a certain shaped cells in your retina) are built to pick up different wavelengths of light (think ROYGBV).
 So the cones that would pick up reds and greens are absent or broken.

 Found to be a Y-chromosome trait, so it is more prevalent in males.

 conjunctiva = the layer that covers your whole eye

 A scratched or injured cornea.
 Symptoms include redness,

 watering, light sensitivity, foreign-body sensation

 Can be dramatic or traumatic like being hit in the face or eye by something, or something as simple as rubbing an itchy eye or getting something out of their eye.